These four words are helping spread vaccine misinformation - KESQ

 That’s because many of the subtle differences between understanding scientific research that is still theoretical versus that which has been tested and widely agreed upon are not well communicated to the public.
 As new information and new research comes out, the media needs to take that extra step to explain the changing landscape.

-“Science is a consensus building process,” Eisenstat said.
+“Science is a consensus building process,” DiResta said.
 “Not something where we know the facts immediately, the moment that someone wants to be Googling for them.”

 The-CNN-Wire